 Epidural Steroid Injections

 If the patient does not respond to conservative treatment, there are a number of minimally invasive treatments that can be employed as an alternative to a surgical procedure.
-Epidural Steroid Injections are an effective treatment for many of our Austin herniated disc patients that do not experience relief with more conservative methods.
+Epidural Steroid Injections are an effective treatment for many of our Austin patients that do not experience relief with more conservative methods.

 Epidural Steroid Injections involve the careful injection of an anesthetic and a long-acting steroid into the space near the spinal cord and compressed nerves.
 Guided by X-rays or CT scanning, these injections are able to very precisely target the treatment area.

 Though the effects of this treatment are temporary, these injections can be very helpful for patients who are suffering from an acute episode of back and/or leg pain.
 An ESI can provide the necessary pain relief to allow the patient to move forward with rehabilitative programs.
 If the initial injection proves to be effective for the patient, she or he may have up to 3 in the period of one year.

 In some cases, more aggressive treatment may be required.
 Surgical intervention may be necessary in the following cases.

 - Patients who experience unrelenting pain for weeks despite conservative treatment

 - Patients that exhibit evidence of progressive nerve damage